shakib77/shakib77/README.md

 ## I'm a 😍😍 JavaScript Lover 😍😍!

-- 🔭 I’m currently working on ...
-Self learning
+- 🔭 I’m currently working at ...
+Softbd Ltd.
 - 🌱 I’m currently working on ...
 NextJs
 - 👯 I’m looking to collaborate on ...
 REACT DEV
 - 🤔 I’m looking for help with ...
 Expert Programmer